-Dekada ’70 is about the upper-middle class Bartolome family, written in Amanda’s (the mom) point of view.
-Amanda has five kids, all boys, and married to the classic patriarchal Julian who doesn’t know anything but his pride and his responsibility as a father that begins and ends with providing the financial needs of his children.
-The story happened in the ’70s, when Amanda’s children are slowly transitioning from little boys to young men, their self-discovery and even her own.
+Dekada ’70 is about the upper-middle-class Bartolome family, written from Amanda’s (the mom) point of view.
+Amanda has five kids, all boys, and is married to the classic patriarchal Julian who doesn’t know anything but his pride and his responsibility as a father that begins and ends with providing the financial needs of his children.
+The story happened in the ’70s when Amanda’s children are slowly transitioning from little boys to young men, their self-discovery and even her own.

 What I think about it